-III.
-DEFINING THE LUT OPTIMIZATION PROBLEM
+3. DEFINING THE LUT OPTIMIZATION PROBLEM

 Following current practice a programmer must explicitly identify candidate expressions and manually apply LUT transforms.
 The primary contribution of this paper is the automatic selection of expressions for which LUT transforms are most effective, meaning they provide the highest performance benefit with the least error.
-Our algorithm (1) enumerates expressions within the subroutines specified by the programmer, (2) estimates the error and performance impact of applying a LUT transform to each of these expressions, and (3) constructs and solves a numerical optimization problem that selects Pareto optimal sets of the most beneficial expressions from the enumeration.
-Pareto optimal is a term used in game theory to describe solutions with the most favorable tradeoff between multiple objectives.
+Our algorithm (1) enumerates expressions within the subroutines specified by the programmer, (2) estimates the error and performance impact of applying a LUT transform to each of these expressions, and (3) constructs and solves a numerical optimization problem that selects the most beneficial expressions from the enumeration.